asmodehn/complexity/PITCHME.md

 ---

-## Advanced Math Knowledge is required in a complex world
+## Advanced Math Knowledge in a complex world

- If we want to survive in a complex world
+Required if we want to survive in a complex world

 @ul[spaced]
 - what does '1/2 * m * square(mv) means ?
-Physics
-- what does ' CH4 + O2 -> 4H + CO2 ' means ?
-Chemistry
+- what does 'CH4 + 2 O2 -> CO2 + 2 H2O' means ?
+- what does 'if rain then take umbrella ' ?
 - what does '20 % of 10 euros' means ?
-Commerce
-- what does ' if rain then take umbrella ' ?
-Everyday Logic
 - ...
 @ulend